linstats/linstats.github.io/content/teaching/st3131/index.md

 - Proving that $\mathrm{SampCor}(x,y)=\sqrt{R^2}$ in simple linear regression

 If you are interested, you can read <a href="files/notes-extension-in-SLR.pdf" target="_blank">this Tutorial 3 extension note</a>.

+### Tutorial 4: Extension

+Why do we call the diagonal entries of the hat matrix *leverage values*, and why do they matter when we analyse residuals?
+[This Tutorial 4 extension](/teaching/leverage-and-standardized-residuals/) builds the intuition step by step using simple linear regression.

 ### Tutorial 6: Model Assumptions